werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 Werf has support for submodules.
 Werf detects if files specified with _git mapping_ configuration are contained in submodules and does the very best it could to handle the changes of files in submodules correctly.

-> Werf uses the commit to which the submodule is locked in a project and **does not affect it**
+> All project's submodules locked to a specific commit, so all collaborators receive the same content.
+Therefore, Werf **does not initialize, update submodules** and just uses these commits

 An example of a _git mapping_ configuration for adding source files from a local repository from the `/src` into the `/app` directory, and remote phantomjs source files to `/src/phantomjs`: